Erastuskanyatta/working-with-the-database/index.md

-Apart from Backend developers, the Database may seem to be a very complicated thing in another Developer's coding life.
+The Database seems to be a very complicated thing in a Developer's coding life.
 But, to me,  this is a misunderstanding.
 In this article, we will prove how easy it is to work with Maria Database with only SQL and PHP knowledge.
 ### Prerequisites
 To use this tutorial you need to ;
 - have `HTML` and `CSS` knowledge
 - have a working code editor live visual studio code
-- be a user with sudo privilege
+- be a user with Sudo privilege
 - access to terminal/command line

 In this article you will learn how to;